sky-uk/kfp-operator/docs-gen/content/docs/getting-started/example.md

 weight: 3
 ---

-This tutorial walks you through the creation of a simple TFX pipeline and shows you how to manage pipelines via Kubernetes Custom Resources.
+This tutorial walks you through the creation of a simple TFX pipeline on Kubeflow Pipelines and shows you how to manage pipelines via Kubernetes Custom Resources.

 All code samples can be found on [GitHub]({{< param "github_repo" >}}/blob/{{< param "github_branch" >}}/{{< param "github_subdir" >}}/includes/quickstart).